adamaaronson/pybone/README.md

 # pybone

-Trombone optimizer, written in Python.
+The trombone slide position optimizer, made in Python.

 ## How to use